rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - `frank` is a base64url encoding of the MIMI protocol `Frank` TLS struct, or null.
 It is optional if not present.

 VCON typically expresses message content using the `body`, `encoding`, and `mediatype` fields.
-In order to preserve this convention we use these fields directly for a MIMI SinglePart structure, but use new MultiPart and ExternalPart objects for those corresponding MIMI structures.
+In order to preserve this convention we use these fields directly for a MIMI SinglePart structure, but use new multi_part and external_part objects for the MultiPart and ExternalPart MIMI structures, respectively.
 For a SinglePart these two fields with the same semantics as their MIMI content counterparts could be present.

 - `disposition` - optional if set to the default value ("render")